Cairns Pubs

-Many North Queensland towns grew and developed around the local pub and this is why some of these pubs stand out as some of the pinnacle historical land marks in town.
-Cairns is no exception.
-There's almost a pub on every corner of Cairns however some of them have been there since the late 1800s compared to the newer bars and nightclubs.
+While there’s almost a pub on every corner in Cairns, some of them have been there since the late 1800s compared to the newer bars and nightclubs.

 The Peeramon Hotel